DR RAJ TANNA

 I’m Dr Raj Tanna.
 I’m a leading Psychiatrist in Perth bringing local and international expertise in Psychiatry and Psychotherapeutic medicine to my practice, including early intervention of mental health.

-I help adults 17 years and older to manage and heal from ADHD and related issues.
+I help adults 18 years and older to manage and heal from ADHD or ADD related issues.

 Throughout my career I’ve improved, modernised, and led award-winning community mental health services in Perth and London.
-I’ve led several initiatives to reform service cultures and improve the quality of individual care, most recently as Head of Services at Joondalup Community Mental Health and to Western Australia Country Health Services.
+I’ve led several initiatives to reform service cultures and improve the quality of individual care, including as Head of Services at Joondalup Community Mental Health and to Western Australia Country Health Services.

 I completed my primary medical degree from University College London and a Bachelor of Science scholarship specialising in cognitive neurosciences, including research with American-British neuroscientist and Nobel laureate John O’Keefe.
 I’ve trained psychiatrists to enhance the practice of individualised care, including reforming how medication is prescribed.
 I’ve held academic posts at the University of Western Australia and the University of Notre Dame.